theolivenbaum/resin/README.md

 # &#9084; Resin Extensible Search Engine

 Resin is a document database that's been coupled with a search index.
-The index can represent any vector space, no matter how thick or wide, as long as it's a `Sir.IModel`.
+That index can represent any vector space, no matter how thick or wide, as long as it's a `Sir.IModel`.

 ## Vector spaces